| #2 | The facilitator starts with a blank or empty model of the client’s model (map) of their world. |

 |

 All information on this web site (unless otherwise stated) is Copyright © 1997- Penny Tompkins and James Lawley of The Developing Company.
 All rights reserved.
 You may reproduce and disseminate any of our copyrighted information for personal use only providing the original source is clearly identified.
-If you wish to use the material for any other reason please contact:
+If you wish to use the material for any other reason, please get in touch via our Contact Form